Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 ## Rally Fleeing Units
 A fleeing unit that has not been activated this turn can be activated as normal, but can only perform one action; a Rally.
-To rally a unit, roll a **Discipline Test**.
-Roll 2d6 plus the units **Rank Bonus**, under or equal to the units **Discipline Stat**.
+To rally a unit, roll a **[Discipline Test]**.
 On a succesfull roll the unit rallies and is no longer considered feeling.

-At the end of the **Strategic Phase**, any unit still fleeing must make a flee move towards the nearest table edge.
-A flee move is always half the units movement allowance + 2d6.
+At the end of the **Strategic Phase**, any unit still fleeing must make a **[Flight Move]** towards the nearest table edge.

 ----

 [Unit Types]: ../UnitTypes#Unit-Types
+[Discipline Test]: ../UnitTypes#Discipline-and-Rank-Bonus
+[Flight Move]: ../UnitTypes#Flight-Move